SyedTahaA/PathFinderOnMap/README.md

          - Can go to any neighbouring node equally

+         - Limited to 6000m due to long find time for large distances

 ### TODOS:

   - Improve website (Voila styling)

-  - Fix drawing of curved eges
+  - Fix drawing of non-straight eges